markchand/R-for-Beginners/README.md

-# R-for-Beginners
+# Welcome!

-Welcome!
-Here's how to begin:
+Here's how to begin this (very) short R for Beginners tutorial:

 - In the top right-hand corner, you'll see a green "Clone or Download" button.
 Go ahead and download the .zip file to your desktop and unzip it.
 - Download R https://www.r-project.org/